Chart-r/chartr-web/CONTRIBUTING.md

 ## Development Process

 All new features, bug fixes, and other contributions shall be made on a branch off of the "dev" branch.
 These changes can be then merged into dev following the pull request guidelines below.
-The dev branch will be merged into master for major releases,but all incremental development will be performed on dev.
-All classes must have 80% statement coverage, and all tests must be passing in order to merge a feature branch back into dev.
-All code must also proper TypeDoc comments to support generating API documentation.
+The dev branch will be merged into master for major releases, but all incremental development will be performed on dev.
+All classes must have 80% unit tests statement coverage, and all tests must be passing in order to merge a feature branch back into dev.
+All code must also have proper TypeDoc comments to support generating API documentation.

 ## Pull Request Process